nakuleshj/friends_trivia/README.md

 # Friends Trivia

-A True or False trivia application based on 90s TV show 'Friends', developed with Flutter.
+True or False trivia application based on 90s TV show 'Friends'.
+The application is developed with Flutter SDK.